Mjolner-ServiceNow/mimisbrunnr.dk/_docs/integration-app/setup.md

 Where request content and endpoints are defined.
 If integrations with other Integration App ServiceNow environment, go to Integration App > Documentation, and look for chapter Create Inbound Message API.

 - **Unique ID Path:** if defined in the response from the Service Provider/Integration Partner, it means the path to the ID of the related External Record (or correlation ID)
+- **Update correlation_id:** if External ID is to be added to the correlation_id field of the internal record

 > _(**Best Practice**: Create one message type per target table per integration channel.)_